Min-Chih/wordpress/README.md

 # Template Hierarchy
 - You can use different file name to overwrite specific page you want to customise
-- For more info, visit (here)[https://developer.wordpress.org/themes/basics/template-hierarchy/#single-post]
+- For more info, visit [WordPress Single Post](https://developer.wordpress.org/themes/basics/template-hierarchy/#single-post)